Rent safe and private dog parks hosted by locals

 The Best Chicago, Illinois Dog Parks thumbnail

 Looking for the perfect place to play with your dog in Chicago?
 We’ve got you covered!
-Take a look at the best local dog parks and plan for your next adventure in the Windy City.
+Take a look at the best local dog parks to plan for your next adventure in the Windy City.

-This page is about public city dog parks and also includes Sniffspot private dog parks.
-Sniffspot is the largest network of private dog parks for rent in the world.
 Each of the thousands of Sniffspot dog parks are hosted by locals on private land with 100% private bookings to maximize safety for guests and their dogs.
 Sniffspot offers various types of dog parks, including fenced fields, water parks, indoor dog parks, dog beaches, and more.
-Click here to learn more about Sniffspots in Chicago!

 Know Before You Go: Public Dog Park Checklist